3a1/VisualStudioTheme/README.md

 ![Power Mode](https://github.com/user-attachments/assets/48ed23a3-26d3-4b33-8b3b-aa1879a1147f)

 I've rebuilt this extension with some custom tweaks.
-If you experience lagging, consider rebuilding it with fewer particles or adjusting settings for better performance.
+If you experience lagging, consider rebuilding it with fewer particles for better performance.

 ---